History of Denmark: Stone and Bronze Age

 A burial from Bøgebakken at Vedbæk dates to c.
 6,000 BC and contains 22 persons – including four newborns and one toddler.
 Eight of the 22 had died before reaching 20 years of age – testifying to the hardness of hunter-gatherer life in the cold north.
 Based on estimates of the amount of game animals, scholars estimate the population of Denmark to have been between 3,300 and 8,000 persons in the time around 7,000 BC.
 It is believed that the early hunter-gatherers lived nomadically, exploiting different environments at different times of the year, gradually shifting to the use of semi permanent base camps.

-With the rising temperatures, sea levels also rose, and during the Atlantic period, Denmark evolved from a contiguous landmass around 11,000 BC to a series of islands by 4,500 BC.
-The inhabitants then shifted to a seafood based diet, which allowed the population to increase.
+The rising temperatures caused a rise in sea levels so that during the Atlantic period Denmark evolved from a contiguous landmass around 11,000 BC to a series of islands by 4,500 BC.
+The inhabitants then shifted to a seafood-based diet, which allowed the population to increase.

-Agricultural settlers made inroads around 4,000 BC.
-Many dolmens and rock tombs (especially passage graves) date from this period.
-The Funnelbeaker farmers replaced the Ertebølle culture, which had maintained a Mesolithic lifestyle for about 1500 years after farming arrived in Central Europe.
-The Neolithic Funnelbeaker population persisted for around 1,000 years until people with Steppe-derived ancestry started to arrive from Eastern Europe.
-The Single Grave culture was a local variant of the Corded Ware culture, and appears to have emerged as a result of a migration of peoples from the Pontic–Caspian steppe.
+After agriculture arrived in Central Europe, for 1,500 years Scandinavia remained Mesolithic in the Ertebølle culture.
+Around 4,000 BC it was replaced by Funnelbeaker neolithic farmers which left many dolmens and rock tombs (especially passage graves).
+After about 1,000 years, Steppe herder descendents began to arrive from Eastern Europe.
+They descended from peoples from the Pontic–Caspian steppe who flooded Europe and gave rise to Corded Ware culture and its local variant, the Single Grave culture.
 The Nordic Bronze Age period in Denmark, from about 1,500 BC, featured a culture that buried its dead, with their worldly goods, beneath burial mounds.
 The many finds of gold and bronze from this era include beautiful religious artifacts and musical instruments, and provide the earliest evidence of social classes and stratification.